Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 Can I just get a tummy tuck skin only removed?

 How can I tighten tummy skin without surgery?
+Is there a surgery free tummy tuck?

 Unfortunately, it is very difficult if not impossible to tighten up belly skin without surgery.
 There are nonsurgical options, however results aren't as predictable.